amarinjs/sitio/_posts/2019-09-27-Netbrain-basics.md

 ### Quick automation application

-These applications, are built on top of the "Qapp Automation Framework".
-They collect data using multiple sources. eg SNMP, CLI, Configuration files, APIs, etc.
+These applications collect data using multiple sources. eg SNMP, CLI, Configuration files, APIs, etc.

 The data is analyzed and annotated in different ways.